finol-digital/Card-Game-Simulator/docs/index.md

 ![Main Menu Image](assets/img/mainmenu.png)

-You can tap on the "Share" button to create a CGS Deep Link that you can send to other people, so that they can click on it and get access to that card game:
+You can then tap on the "Share" button to create a CGS Deep Link that you can send to other people, so that they can click on it and get access to that card game:

 ![Game Selection Menu Image](assets/img/selectionmenu.png)